Risks With Online Fundraising

 The eSmart Digital License is designed for children aged 4 to 14 years.
 Make sure your kids are smart, safe and responsible online with the eSmart Digital License.

 Online fundraising in Australia can raise a lot of questions, especially now that you know the risks.
 Below are some frequently asked questions, but if you have more, make sure you contact the team of School and Club Fundraising Specialists at Australian Fundraising.
 The friendly team will be able to answer all of your questions about fundraising online!

 Parents are cautious about online fundraising.
 What can I do?

-It is understandable that parents – or your school itself – is cautious about online fundraising.
-But reassuring them that your online fundraising provider is cyber safe can go a long way in helping them feel at ease.
+It is understandable that parents – or your school itself – are cautious about online fundraising.
+But reassuring them that your online fundraising provider is cyber-safe can go a long way in helping them feel at ease.

 If you choose to fundraise online with Australian Fundraising, you could reassure parents with this online fact sheet.
 Alternatively, you can support ways to fundraise with cash using the sponsorship booklet provided to every student.